Our Board of Directors

 Serving on the Board since 2009, Mr. Marc J. Lipton is President and Chief Executive Officer of Cambridge Brain Sciences Inc., a leading technology company focused on the assessment of brain function and brain health.
 Prior to that, Mr. Lipton was a partner at Torquest Partners, a prominent Canadian private equity fund.
 He holds a Bachelor of Applied Science (Engineering) from the University of Toronto, an MBA from the Rotman School of Management and holds a chartered professional accountant designation.

-Mr. Lipton serves as Chair of the Investment Committee and is Board Champion for the Brain Campaign.
+Mr. Lipton serves as Chair of the Investment Committee and is Co-Chair of the Brain Campaign.

-Kim completed her MBA at Rotman School of Management, University of Toronto and received her Honours BA from the University of Western Ontario.
-In June of 2014 she obtained her ICD.D designation from the Institute of Corporate Directors (ICD).
-During her career at RBC, Kim has been recognized as a Top 50 Atlantic CEO for 2012, 2013 and 2014, was named one of Canada’s Top 25 Women of Influence for 2013 by Women of Influence Magazine.
-She has also been recognized as one of WXN Canada’s Top 100 Most Powerful Women for 2014.
-Kim was awarded the Rotman Top 10 WIMA (Women in Management Association) Award in 2015.
+Ms. Mason completed her MBA at Rotman School of Management, University of Toronto and received her Honours BA from the University of Western Ontario.
+In 2014, she obtained her ICD.D designation from the Institute of Corporate Directors.
+Ms. Mason has been recognized as a Top 50 Atlantic CEO (2012, 2013 and 2014), and was named one of Canada’s Top 25 Women of Influence (2013) by Women of Influence Magazine.
+She has also been recognized as one of WXN Canada’s Top 100 Most Powerful Women (2014).

-Born and raised in Milton, Kim currently resides in Oakville with her husband and three children.
+Born and raised in Milton, Ms. Mason currently resides in Oakville with her husband and three grown children.